mipear/KPArt/README.md

 ## Project Goals:

 The primary goal of Kevin Pearse Art is to promote and showcase the artwork of artist Kevin Pearse in a clear and aesthetically pleasing way.
 The website should include the artist’s work, information about the artist, a way for the user to contact the artist, and any future events the artist’s work is featured at.
-The target audience (and therefore the targeted external user) for this site will be people who like and engage with art and artists.
+The target audience, and therefore the targeted external user, for this site will be people who like and engage with art and artists.

 ### External user goals: